Blu3Mu51c/goat-cafe-full-stack-mern-app-lesson/APP_OVERVIEW.md

 ### 16d.
 Common Issues and Solutions

 #### Backend Issues:
-- **Database Connection**: Ensure MongoDB is running and DATABASE_URL is correct
+- **Database Connection**: Ensure MongoDB is running and MONGO_URI is correct
-- **Port Conflicts**: Check if port 3001 is available, change in .env if needed
+- **Port Conflicts**: Check if port 3000 is available, change in .env if needed
 - **JWT Errors**: Verify SECRET environment variable is set

 #### Frontend Issues: